 Prepping and Paint

-I cleaned out the closet, removed the wire shelf, and got rid of a ton of stuff we didn’t need anymore.
-I decided the best way to hide the little cabinet in the wall for some of my cable and electrical hookups and my water pipes was to paint and spray paint everything white.
+I cleaned out the closet, removed the wire shelf, and got rid of stuff we didn’t need anymore.
+I decided the best way to hide the little cabinet in the wall for some of my cable and electrical hookups and my water pipes was to paint everything white.

 Then I set up my laser level and got to work planning out my shelves.